Closing Night Concert: TANYA TAGAQ - NANOOK OF THE NORTH

 Venue: National Maritime Museum, Greenwich

-In a tremendous climactic finale to the ORIGINS Festival, legendary Inuk throat singer and tour-de-force vocalist TANYA TAGAQ improvises a mesmerising soundscape for the controversial 1922 silent film NANOOK OF THE NORTH for the closing night event.
+In a tremendous climactic finale to the ORIGINS Festival, legendary Inuk throat singer and tour-de-force vocalist TANYA TAGAQ improvises a mesmerizing soundscape for the controversial 1922 silent film NANOOK OF THE NORTH for the closing night event.

-Robert J. Flaherty’s film chronicled a year in the life ofan Inuit family in the harsh landscape near the Arctic Circle.
-Widely acknowledged as the forerunner to the modern documentary, the film drew controversy for it’s clichéd and sometimes fictional imagery.
+Robert J. Flaherty’s film chronicled a year in the life of an Inuit family in the harsh landscape of the Arctic Circle.
+Widely acknowledged as the forerunner to the modern documentary, the film drew controversy for its clichéd and sometimes fictional imagery.
 TANYA TAGAQ explosively reclaims this portrayal of an early 20th century Inuit community with her evocative and visceral performance.
 Known for her work with Björk and the Kronos Quartet, Tanya Tagaq’s music is rooted in tradition aligned with improvisatory and electronica influences.

 “One of the avant-garde’s most dynamic performers” (Rolling Stone)